panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 When executing a JavaScript file in a CLI (command line interface) environment, `process.env` contains the environment variables accessible to the script.

-The keys are the env variable names, while the values are the env variable values.
+`process.env` is plain object where the keys are the variables names and values are the variable values.

-The following command uses Node.js to execute a JavaScript file `main.js` in the command line:
+The following command uses Node.js to execute a JavaScript file `/home/dmitri/main.js` in the command line:

 ```bash
 NODE_ENV=production node main.js
 ```

-And let's say that `/home/dmitri/main.js` file contains the following code:
+Where `main.js` file contains the following code:

 ```javascript
 // main.js